-In LTC residences, seniors can choose to live in private or semi-private accommodation that affords greater dignity for the resident receiving care and services, and offers privacy for day-to-day living.
+In LTC residences, seniors can choose to live in private or semi-private accommodation that affords greater privacy for the resident receiving care and services, and for day-to-day living.

-- Changing family dynamics: As more and more families have both spouses working full-time outside of the home and changes in lifestyle reducing the ability of adult children to care for their aging parents, seniors' housing facilities have become an attractive option.
-There is also an increasing demand for home healthcare services, retirement living and LTC. - Alternative to Hospitals: Rising healthcare costs have resulted in pressures to reduce the length of hospital stays through the provision of home healthcare and transitions to long-term care.
-These pressures have been a predominant factor in the LTC wait-list numbers, demand for LTC and, high occupancy in LTC.
-According to the MOHLTC, there are currently 77,500 LTC beds in Ontario and a wait list of approximately 21,800 individuals.
-Approximately 10% of the individuals currently on wait lists for LTC beds are occupying acute care beds in Ontario hospitals.
-The average cost for the Ontario government to fund an acute care hospital bed for a senior is \$500 to \$1,000 per day, compared to approximately \$158 per day in a LTC home (Source: MOHLTC Health Data Branch: Hospital HIT Indicator, 2013). - Recession stability: The LTC sector has historically been insulated from economic cycles.
-This can be attributed to several factors: (i) demand for LTC housing is not usually discretionary but driven by need, which does not fluctuate during economic cycles; (ii) stability of tenure, as seniors, once having moved into a facility, are generally unable to move to alternative accommodation; (iii) the continual increase in the demand for LTC and (iv) stability of government funding and subsidization of fees.
+- Changing family dynamics: As families typically have both spouses working full-time outside of the home, there is a reduced ability of adult children to care for their aging parents.
+This inability, together with changing lifestyles, makes seniors' housing facilities an attractive option.
+There is also an increasing demand for home healthcare services, home care, retirement living and LTC. - Recession stability: The LTC sector has historically been insulated from economic cycles.
+This can be attributed to several factors: (i) demand for LTC housing is not usually discretionary but driven by need, which does not fluctuate during economic cycles; (ii) stability of tenure, as seniors, once having moved into a facility, are generally unable to move to alternative accommodation; and (iii) the continual increase in the demand for LTC.